devanandgv/springboot/springboot-profiles/README.md

-# Spring Boot Profiles
+## Spring Boot Profiles

-Spring Profiles provide a way to segregate parts of your application configuration and make it be available only in certain environments
+Spring Profiles provide a way to segregate parts of our application configuration and make it be available only in certain environments

 #### Adding Active profiles